My Neighbor Seki: Characters

 Rumi is the viewpoint character and narrator of Seki's games.
 She continuously attempts to pay attention in class but is almost always distracted by her neighbor's antics.
 She sometimes tries to make Seki concentrate on class by sabotaging his projects, but usually finds herself joining in on them, though Seki misunderstands these attempts.
-In fact, some episodes feature Rumi getting just as, if not more so, involved than Seki in his games, such as when he spends a day knitting or whenever he brings the Robot Family into school.
+Some episodes feature Rumi getting just as, if not more so, involved than Seki in his games, such as when he spends a day knitting or whenever he brings the Robot Family into school.
 In My Neighbour Seki-kun Junior, she marries Seki and they have a two-year-old son named Makuru.